eclipse-vertx/vert.x/core_manual_groovy.md

     server.connectHandler { sock ->
         sock.dataHandler { buffer ->
-            println "I received ${buffer.length()} bytes of data" }
+            println "I received ${buffer.length} bytes of data" }
     }.listen(1234, "localhost")

 #### Writing Data to a Socket

-To write data to a socket, you invoke the `write` function or leftShift operator This function can be invoked in a few
+To write data to a socket, you invoke the `write` method or leftShift operator This method can be invoked in a few
 ways:

 With a single buffer: